DominicMachado/DominicMachado.github.io/docs/latn-399-s22/assessment-latn399-s22.md

 ## Opuscula (due May 5, 11:00 AM)
 &nbsp;
-There will be four mini-projects, known as *opuscula* (the Latin for mini-projects) that you will have the opportunity to complete.
-These projects will ask you dive deeply into the different aspects of the Satyrica by doing some basic reading and research about the text and then doing activity and/or analysis based on this reading.
-By doing these assignments, you will not only gain important about key facets of the text, but get the chance to explore themes in the text that you find interesting.
+There will be four *opuscula* (mini-projects) that you will have the opportunity to complete over the course of the semester.
+These projects will ask you to dive deeply into different aspects of the Satyrica.
+You will do some basic reading and research about the text and then complete activity and/or analysis based on this reading.
+By doing these assignments, you will not only learn more about key facets of the text, but get the chance to explore themes in the text that you personally find interesting.

 Completion of the *opuscula* are not necessary to pass the class.
 There are no specific due dates for particular *opuscula*, but they must be completed in the order in which they are listed and you must receive a satisfactory grade from me before trying the next one.
 Further details of these assignments can be found [here](link here).